electron/electron/docs/api/auto-updater.md

 ### `autoUpdater.checkForUpdates()`

 Asks the server whether there is an update.
-You must call `setFeedURL` before using this API.
+You must call `initialize` or set the `feedURL` property before using this API.

 ### `autoUpdater.quitAndInstall()`